laravel/laravel/laravel/documentation/session/usage.md

 You can even remove all of the items from the session using the **flush** method:

 	Session::flush();

+<a name="flash"></a>
+## Flashing Items

+The **flash** method stores an item in the session that will expire after the next request.
+It's useful for storing temporary data like status or error messages:

+	Session::flash('status', 'Welcome Back!');

+Flash items that are expring in subsequent requests can be retained for another request by using one of the following methods:

+Retain all items for another request:

+	Session::reflash();

+Retain an individual item for another request:

+	Session::keep('status');

+Retain several items for another request:

+	Session::keep(array('status', 'other_item'));

 <a name="regeneration"></a>
 ## Regeneration